Bina D'Costa

 Bina D'Costa is an Australian-Bangladeshi academic who specializes in conflict and gender studies in South Asia.

 Career

 D'Costa was at the Global Justice Center in New York City in 2008.
 D'Costa was a professor of International Relations at the Coral Bell School of Asia Pacific Affairs of the Australian National University.
 She was a visiting scholar at the Graduate Institute of International and Development Studies, Geneva from 2012 to 2014.
 She was a visiting scholar at the Refugee Studies Centre under Department of International Development of University of Oxford from 2011 to 2012.
 She served as the Asia Rapporteur of Asia-Europe Meeting in 2017.
 She is a member of the Dristhipat Writers' Collective.

+In March 2023 the Human Rights Council added new members to its Working Group of Experts on People of African Descent and D'Costa was one of them joining Miriam Ekiudoko of Hungary, American Dominique Day and Catherine S. Namakula of Uganda.

 Publications and research

 In her 2011 book Nation Building, Gender, and War Crimes in South Asia, D'Costa wrote about the murder of Bihari citizens during the Bangladesh Liberation war.
 The Daily Star described her book as a "mammoth task"; she provided a gendered analysis of conflict in South Asia.
 She has also carried out research on Birangona, rape victims of the Bangladesh Liberation war.
 She also tracked down Australian doctor Geoffrey Davis, who carried abortions for rape victims after the war ended.

 D'Costa has written on how Rohingya people have been excluded and marginalized by the government of Myanmar.